-Pension Plan v.
+Plaintiff Claims: On the plaintiff's side, seeking advice of counsel, sending a cease-and-desist letter, or taking specific steps to commence litigation may trigger the duty to preserve.
+The activities of the plaintiffs prior to litigation came under close examination in Pension Comm. of the Univ. of Montreal Pension Plan v.
 Banc of Am.
-Sec., LLC46 and Rimkus Consulting Grp., Inc. v.
-Cammarata.47 The test of when the duty to preserve is triggered is often based on when the plaintiff "determined [that] legal action was appropriate."48 Thus, in Best Payphones, Inc. v.
-City of N.Y., a plaintiff was held to be under a duty to preserve evidence once it decided to bring an action.49
+Sec., LLC 55 and Rimkus Consulting Grp., Inc. v.
+Cammarata.
+56 The test of when the duty to preserve is triggered is often based on when the plaintiff "determined [that] legal action was appropriate."
+57 Thus, in Best Payphones, Inc. v.
+City of N.Y., a plaintiff was held to be under a duty to preserve evidence once it decided to bring an action.
+58 report, nothing about it was so immediately dramatic to create an objectively foreseeable likelihood of litigation.").

 Defense Claims: On the defendant's side, credible information that it is the target of legal action may be sufficient to trigger the duty to preserve.
 The degree to which litigation must be certain is debatable.
 In Goodman v.
-Praxair Servs., Inc., the court refused to require an unequivocal notice of impending litigation.
-50 In Apple Inc. v.
-Samsung Elecs.
-Co., Ltd., a presentation among senior executives in which Apple informed Samsung that it believed Samsung was infringing its patents was held to trigger Samsung's duty to preserve.
-51
+Praxair Servs., Inc., the court refused to require an unequivocal notice of impending